 Yet, after thinking about all of this, I am left to ponder the question that bothers me the most.
 Whether or not we do things like this as a regular part of our personal practice, why do we feel we need research evidence to support the argument for not intervening?
 In a model of midwifery that assumes normality, I would assume that midwives would need to see evidence that something is useful before incorporating it into their practice, not the other way around.
 Have we become that uncomfortable with the physiology and normality of birth that we would rather intervene than not?
 Are we so fearful of litigation that we feel we need to “do” rather than “be with”?
 And are these practices really so ingrained in us that we feel compelled to continue them on a routine basis unless – or until – they can be proven unhelpful?

-For the text of a midwifery discussion about the “somersault manoeuvre”, see www.gentlebirth.org/archives/nuchlcrd.html
+For more on the somersault manoevre, see somersault birth.
+An older text of a midwifery discussion about the “somersault manoeuvre” can be found at www.gentlebirth.org/archives/nuchlcrd.html

 This article was originally published as Wickham S (2003).
 To feel, or not to feel?
 TPM 6(2):27.